 Signature is not needed when uploading a document into an application portal or when emailing to an employer.
-Double space after the last paragraph.

-Triple space after closing and

-before name.

-Sign the letter if sending in the mail.
+Remove the signature and spaces between the closing and type out your name.

+paragraphs.

 HOW TO ASK FOR A REFERENCE OR LETTER OF RECOMMENDATION